haganbt/pepp/README.md

  * Request queue with concurrency limit
  * Automated Tableau workbook generation

-DISCLAIMER: This library is not supported by DataSift and hence any questions or issues issues should be logged [here](https://github.com/haganbt/pepp/issues).
+**DISCLAIMER: This library is in no way associated or supported by DataSift and hence any questions or issues issues should be logged [here](https://github.com/haganbt/pepp/issues).**

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->